tgtechy/CombinePDFs/README.md

-# PDFCombiner: Merge Several PDF Documents into one
+# PDFCombiner: Merge Multiple PDF Documents into a Single File

 PDFCombiner is a free, standalone Windows 10/11 application for merging two or more PDF files into a single document.
 It offers powerful features such as selective page extraction, rotation, bookmarks, encryption, and more.
 No data is ever uploaded or downloaded — all processing happens entirely on your device to protect your privacy.
 The app was created out of frustration with the lack of simple, free, ad‑free, privacy‑focused PDF combining tools.